Back to the Index

 Do I always need to deploy my model?

-Not all machine learning projects require model deployment.
-For instance, if your project involves offline analysis, batch processing, or one-time predictions, deploying the model may not be necessary as a batch inference pipeline may be good enough.
+No, not all machine learning projects require model deployment.
+For instance, if your project involves offline analysis, batch processing, or one-time predictions, deploying the model may not be necessary as a batch inference pipeline may be good enough, see the different types of ML systems.

 Does this content look outdated?
 If you are interested in helping us maintain this, feel free to contact us.